 In templates there is a number of files whose name ends in .tmpl.
 Those are the theme’s page templates.
 They are done using the Mako or Jinja2 template languages.
 If you want to do a theme, you should learn one first.
 What engine is used by the theme is declared in the engine file.

 If you are using Mako templates, and want some extra speed when building the site you can install Beaker and make templates be cached

 Both template engines have a nifty concept of template inheritance.
 That means that a template can inherit from another and only change small bits of the output.
 For example, base.tmpl defines the whole layout for a page but has only a placeholder for content so post.tmpl only define the content, and the layout is inherited from base.tmpl.

 Another concept is theme inheritance.
 You do not need to duplicate all the default templates in your theme — you can just override the ones you want changed, and the rest will come from the parent theme.
 (Every theme needs a parent.)

-<name>.tmpl.
+If you want to modify (override) a built-in template, use nikola theme -c <name>.tmpl.
 This command will copy the specified template file to the templates/ directory of your currently used theme.

 These are the templates that come with the included themes: